 Defense of the continental United States against air and missile attack is possible in part because of the use of such computer systems.
 And of course, such systems support our forces in Vietnam.
 The data in such systems is processed in response to questions and requests by commanders.
 Since the computer cannot ‘understand’ English, the commanders’ queries must be translated into a language that the computer can deal with. … Command and control systems would be easier to use, and it would be easier to train people to use them, if this translation were not necessary.
 We sponsored linguistic research in order to learn how to build command and control systems that could understand English queries directly.

 This statement from 1971 seemed sufficient because the whole point of my book was not to suggest that Chomsky worked directly on military research but, rather, that he had to move mountains to avoid doing so.
-The mere threat of his work being used for military research was enough, I argued, to prompt him to take countermeasures.
-After some years, the result was that Chomsky’s linguistics had become so abstract and other-wordly that it could not be used for any practical purposes at all, let alone direct military applications.
+The mere threat of his work being used for military research was enough, I argued, to prompt him to resist, steadfastly refusing to help with engineering or other practical applications.
+Chomsky’s linguistics remained at all times so abstract and other-worldly that it could not be used for any practical purposes at all, let for alone direct military ones.

 In fact a great deal of work in doing just this has already been undertaken.
 Donald E. Walker of the MITRE Corporation, Associate Professor G. Hubert Matthews of MIT and J. Bruce Fraser have placed a significant portion of the grammar of English on a computer.

-An even more interesting article by Keyser was published by the MITRE Corporation in 1965.
-Here, Keyser discusses the limitations of the various artificial ‘‘control languages’’ then being used in the military’s command and control systems.
+A follow-up article by Keyser was published by the MITRE Corporation in 1965.
+Here, Keyser discusses the limitations of the various artificial 'control languages' then being used in the military’s command and control systems.
 He refers both to the SAGE air defense system (pictured at the top of this page) and to the various computer control languages of the US Air Force (473L), the Navy (NAVCOSSACT) and NORAD (425L) etc.

-He then goes on to suggest an alternative in the form of an 'English control language' based on Chomskyan principles.
-To illustrate his arguments, Keyser cites Chomsky’s classic sample sentence, 'Colorless green ideas sleep furiously', before turning to words such as 'aircraft', 'missile' and sentences such as:
+Keyser goes on to suggest an alternative in the form of an 'English control language' developed on the basis of Chomsky's linujistic insights.
+During the course of his technical discussion, Keyser cites Chomsky’s classic sample sentence, 'Colorless green ideas sleep furiously'.
+He then incorporates words such as 'aircraft', 'fighter', 'bomber' and 'missile', combining them in such sentences as: